shakes76/PatternAnalysis-2023/lesion_segmentation_s4820129/README.md

 ### Libraries

 ### Dataset
-The ISIC 2018 dataset is part of a public data repository.
-This dataset includes training data in the form of png images of skin lesions as well as their ground-truth segmentation.
+The ISIC 2018 dataset used for this project is part of a public data repository.
+This dataset includes training data in the form of png and jpg images of skin lesions as well as their ground-truth segmentation.
+The training data has been preprocessed by resizing the images to 256x256, followed by a normalization with the data's respective mean and standard deviation.
+Dataset source: (link)
+- Training set:
+- Test set:
+- Validation set:

 ### UNET Architecture
+The UNET architecture is based on the architecture proposed by a paper () published in ().
+The network was originally used to do 3D image segmentation on the BRATS 2017 dataset (link), but has been restructured in accordance with the task at hand.
+It consists of four downsampling blocks, one bottom layer and four upsampling blocks:
+#### Downsamling block
+- Stride convolution: doubles the amount of features in the map and downsamples the image by a factor of two.
+- Double convolution: two convolution layers with preactivation, instance normalization and inbetween dropout.
+Generates feature maps from the downsampled image tensor.

+#### Bottom layer
+- A downsampling block
+- An upsampling block, consisting of an upsampling layer and a convolution that halves the number of features in the produced map.

+#### Upsampling block
+- Concatenation with corresponding downsampled feature map.
+- Two convolutions, one 3x3 and one 1x1 that halves the number of feature maps

 ### Training procedure
+As proposed in the paper [], a dice similarity loss function is used to train the network.
+The dice loss should

 ### Results
  - Accuracy of the model